Barratt Redrow: Criticisms

 In 2020, during remedial work to replace flammable cladding at the Citiscape high-rise in Croydon, defects were found in the reinforced concrete frame of the building.
 A further review found similar defects in seven other developments.
 Remediation was set to cost £70m in 2020, but had increased a year later to £163m.
 Citiscape residents were rehoused in September 2019, and in May 2021, Barratt reacquired the 95 flats at Citiscape from their leaseholders and was in the process of reacquiring the freehold from a Vincent Tchenguiz controlled company.
 In addition to remediation work at Citiscape, Barratt later (July 2024) identified two further London developments requiring £130 million in further work to resolve concrete frame issues.
 A year later, in July 2025, Barratt Redrow revealed a further £248m charge relating to legacy building safety defects across several developments.
-In September 2025, the group's total bill to fix building safety defects was £1,073.8m.
+In September 2025, the group's total bill to fix building safety defects was £1,073.8m, a figure which was virtually unchanged a year later.

 On 27 July 2021, an article by The Times Environment Correspondent, Ben Webster, highlighted issues over the approach to biodiversity reporting taken by Barratt subsidiary, David Wilson Homes. in relation to a green field development in the Buckinghamshire village of Maids Moreton.

 In September 2023, Barratt submitted plans to demolish 83 new homes on its Darwin Green estate in Cambridge which had been built with faulty foundations.

 In October 2023, The Comet newspaper carried a report of David Wilson Homes representative Martin Wright being "told off for making threats" at a planning meeting related to the Highover Farm development in Hitchin.
 Planning Committee member, Councillor Daniel Allen commented "Threatening us is not a great way to make friends during a statement" after Mr Wright advised a Planning Inspector could "strike out" some of the developer contributions.

 In July 2024, The Guardian reported a home in Ivybridge, Devon, built by Barratt subsidiary David Wilson Homes and sold for £274,995, had been independently valued in 2023 at £1 due to a catalogue of major defects.
 Owners of other houses on the same Ivybridge estate had also reported problems, and were engaged in legal action seeking redress from Barratt.

 On 27 May 2025 the BBC reported that the local water recycling centre in Buckingham did not have capacity to support a proposed housing development in Maids Moreton, Buckinghamshire.